How to Make Gingerbread Cookies From Scratch

 Make Perfect Gingerbread Cookies for Christmas, Valentine's Day, and More

 Even if you have never made gingerbread cookies before, or cut out shape cookies, you will find this hub will help you end up with the perfect cookie every time.
 If you are baking for Christmas, it is especially nice if you have a tiny tot around to help with the baking.
-These cookies make great gifts for friends or co-workers.
-This year, I am giving a card with one cookie to each of my co-workers.
+These cookies make great gifts for family, friends, or co-workers.

-But the fun doesn't stop with Christmas.
+And the fun doesn't stop with Christmas.
 My best friend's husband LOVES these gingerbread cookies, but she is not much of a baker.
 On Valentine's Day last year, I went to her house and we baked a batch together, cutting them into shapes such as hearts, guitars, and musical notes (he is a guitar player.)
 She decorated them with red icing and gave them to him as a Valentine's gift.
-Gingerbread is a great way to celebrate your love, or any occasion, with something sweet and spicy.
+You can enjoy these year round for any occasion.

 Cookie Cutters for Making Gingerbread and Sugar Cookies